 As a result, I grew up eating A LOT of greens.

 My dad planted them all –broccoli rabe, escarole, spinach, collard greens and of course Swiss chard.
-If you are interested, I shared a photo of my dad’s garden in this recipe post for Italian-Style sauteed Swiss chard.
+If you are interested, I shared a photo of my dad’s garden in this recipe post for sauteed Swiss chard.

 Swiss chard and potatoes are referred to as bietola e patate in Italian.
 This was a side dish that was often made by my paternal nonna, especially in the summer.